cornell-c2s2/dsp/README.md

 # dsp
-Digital Signal Processing Library from C2S2's Software Subteam
+Digital Signal Processing Library from C2S2's Software Subteam FA24

+This if the official DSP library for software.
+The goal is to create a general signal processing library for C2S2 that could be used across multiple projects.